rg-engineering/ioBroker.heatingcontrol/README.md

 * heatingcontrol.0.PartyNow

 ## use changes from thermostat
-Many user asked for an option to take over changes done on thermostat into adapter.
-Now a couple of options are implemented:
+Many user asked for an option to take over changes from thermostat into adapter.
+Now a thre options are implemented:

 | option                   | description
 |--------------------------|---------------------------------------------------------------------------------------